Change your cover photo

 Biography

-South African baritone Jacques Imbrailo was the winner of the Audience Prize at the BBC Cardiff Singer of the World and he has gone on to become one of the most sought after artists of his generation.
-Much admired for his lyrical voice and charismatic stage presence, Jacques appears in the worlds great opera houses and concert halls with the leading conductors and directors of today.
+Jacques Imbrailo is a South African baritone who won the Audience Prize at BBC Cardiff Singer of the World and has since become one of the most sought-after artists of his generation.
+He regularly performs at the world’s foremost opera houses and concert venues, working with leading conductors and directors across a diverse repertoire.

-Throughout his career, Jacques has been particularly associated with the role of Billy Budd, making his role debut at the Glyndebourne Festival, and going on to give definitive performances of the role at The Royal Opera, Teatro Real, Dutch National Opera, Norwegian National Opera, the BBC Proms and at the Brooklyn Academy of Music, New York.
-He has enjoyed great success with the role of Pélleas Pélleas et Melisande, appearing at the Opernhaus Zurich, Grand Théâtre de Genève, Opéra national du Rhin, the Royal Swedish Opera, Opera Vlaanderen, Welsh National Opera, Aalto-Musiktheater Essen and in concert performance with the City of Birmingham Symphony Orchestra and Mirga Gražinyte-Tyla.
+Jacques is especially celebrated for his portrayal of Billy Budd, which he first sang at the Glyndebourne Festival, and later in acclaimed performances at Royal Opera House, Teatro Real, Dutch National Opera, Norwegian National Opera, the BBC Proms, and the Brooklyn Academy of Music.
+His interpretation of Pelléas (Pelléas et Mélisande) has also earned widespread praise at the Opernhaus Zürich, Grand Théâtre de Genève, Opéra national du Rhin, Opera Vlaanderen, Welsh National Opera, Aalto-Musiktheater Essen, and in concert with the CBSO under Mirga Gražinytė‑Tyla.

-On the concert platform, Jacques’ recent appearances include Brahms Ein Deutsches Requiem with BBC National Orchestra of Wales and Nathalie Stutzmann; Britten War Requiem with the São Paulo Symphony Orchestra and Marin Alsop; Berlioz L‘enfance du Christ with the Deutsches Symphonie-Orchester Berlin and Robin Ticciati; Vaughan-Williams Sea Symphony with the BBC National Orchestra and Wales and Andrew Manze at the BBC Proms; James Macmillan A European Requiem for the BBC Proms, Jesus The Apostles with The Hallé and Sir Mark Elder at the BBC Proms and with the RSNO and Edward Gardner at the Edinburgh International Festival.
+On the concert stage, Jacques has performed Brahms’ Ein deutsches Requiem with BBC NOW under Nathalie Stutzmann; Britten’s War Requiem with the São Paulo Symphony Orchestra and Marin Alsop; Berlioz’s L’ enfance du Christ with the Deutsches Symphonie-Orchester Berlin and Robin Ticciati; Vaughan Williams’ Sea Symphony at the BBC Proms; MacMillan’s A European Requiem, Elgar’s The Apostles with the RSNO at the Edinburgh International Festival.

 Biography not for publication, for an up to date version please contact Oliver Clarke.